MSivonen/IC_Briv_Farm_for_TR/README.md

 "Reset after stacking if haste stacks is less than this" for early stacking.
 Ignored if dynamic reset zone is unchecked.

-Many times when changing adventures, I got 70 stacks left, then stack/restart, then use the few remaining stacks.
+Many times when changing adventures, I got 70 stacks left, then stack/restart, then use the few remaining stacks and then restart the adventure.
 If you don't like it, set it to 0.

 In-game Modron core reset level is ignored when playing any variant, including Temporal Rift (that's kinda why I made this thing).